-An official species list was obtained from the USFWS Information for Planning and Consultation (IPaC) project planning tool on 19 October 2021 to identify potential T&E species that may occur in the proposed project location, and/or may be affected by the Proposed Action.
+An official species list was obtained from the USFWS Information for Planning and Consultation (IPaC) project planning tool on 19 October 2021 to identify potential T&E species that may occur in the proposed project location, and/or may be affected by the Proposed Action, and an updated list was obtained on 28 December 2022.
 The IPaC query returned a list of two species with the potential to occur in the Proposed Action area: northern long-eared bat (Myotis septentrionalis), and monarch butterfly (Danaus plexippus) (USFWS, 2021a).
-Potential impacts to the northern long-eared bat only need to be considered if 15 or more acres of trees would be cleared; as the Proposed Action would occur primarily in-water and would not result in any tree clearing at Grove Point, no consultation with the USFWS regarding this species is required.
+The northern long-eared bat was reclassified as a federally endangered species in November 2022; however, as the Proposed Action would occur primarily in-water and would not result in any tree clearing at Grove Point, no impacts to this species are anticipated and consultation with the USFWS regarding this species is not required.
 In addition, the monarch butterfly is a candidate species for listing under the ESA, and there are no regulatory or consultation requirements for candidate species.
 Moreover, the monarch butterfly lives in open fields and meadows where milkweed plants are found (NPS, 2017).
 Since Grove Point consists of maintained lawn, the potential for this species to be present is not likely due to the lack of suitable habitat.